decred/dcrdata/README.md

 `package dcrdataapi` defines the data types, with json tags, used by the JSON API.
 This facilitates authoring of robust golang clients of the API.

+`package dbtypes` defines the data types used by the DB backends to model the block, transaction, and related blockchain data structures.
+Functions for converting from standard Decred data types (e.g. `wire.MsgBlock`) are also provided.

 `package rpcutils` includes helper functions for interacting with a `rpcclient.Client`.